bkielbasa/cyclop/README.md

 Available parameters:
 * `-maxComplexity int` - the max complexity calculated for a single function. `10` by default
 * `-packageAverage float64` - the average cyclomatic complexity for a package.
-If the value is higher than `0` it will reaise an error if the average will be higher. `0` default.
+If the value is higher than `0` it will raise an error if the average will be higher. `0` default.
 * `-skipTests bool` - should checks be executed in tests files. `false` by default